Historical comet observations in China: Chinese records

 Ancient Chinese records of comet observations are the most extensive historical records in existence.
 They are far more complete than European observations.
 The earliest confirmed Chinese comet observation is from 613 BC, but there is also a possible sighting of Halley's Comet in 1059 BC.
-However, this may not be an actual sighting, but the result of later back calculation.
+However, it may not be an actual sighting but the result of later back calculation.

 Early records call comets beixing (or boxing: 孛星, "bushy star" or "sparkling star" according to Yeomans et al.).
 Later on, a distinction is made between beixing and huixing (彗星, "broom star"), that is, comets without, and with a tail respectively.
 The broomstick here is a metaphor for the tail and the broomhead the head of the comet.
-Chinese astronomers were the first to observe that comet tails point away from the sun.
-They knew this by at least 635 AD, many centuries before the phenomenon was observed in the West.
+Chinese astronomers were the first to observe that comet tails point away from the sun, which they knew by at least 635 AD, many centuries before the phenomenon was observed in the West.
 Other descriptive Chinese names for comet include saoxing (掃星, "sweeping star"), tianchan (天攙, "heavenly intermingler"), fengxing (篷星, "sailing star"), changxing (長星, "long star"), and zhuxing (燭星, "candle-flame star").

-The Chinese records are not only the most extensive from ancient times, they are also the most accurate, often to within half a degree of right ascension.
-Western measurements did not overtake them for accuracy until the fifteenth century: in 1456 AD Paolo Toscanelli tracked the progress of Halley's Comet to within a fraction of a degree.
+The Chinese records are not only the most extensive from ancient times but also the most accurate, often to within half a degree of right ascension.
+Western measurements did not overtake them for accuracy until the fifteenth century.
+In 1456, Paolo Toscanelli tracked the progress of Halley's Comet to within a fraction of a degree.

-Finding the time of a Chinese observation is a little more problematic.
-This can be very important for fast moving objects like comets.
+Finding the time of a Chinese observation is a little more problematic.It can be very important for fast moving objects like comets.
 However, the dates are recorded, and the time can be estimated to within one or two hours by considering when the Chinese observers would have had good viewing conditions.
 Comets that actually have a tail can be described as beixing when they are in opposition and the tail is not visible, giving a further clue.

 Chinese records of comet brightness are superior to Western observations to an even later date.
 The West did not overtake Chinese astronomers in this respect until the twentieth century, at least in the matter of diligent recording of brightnesses.